-It’s no easy task to find a fresh way to approach a familiar face, but D’Apolito does a wonderful job ushering us through the highs and lows of Gilda Radner’s life.
+It’s no easy task to find a fresh way to approach a familiar face like comedian Gilda Radner, but director Lisa D’Apolito does a wonderful job ushering us through the highs and lows of the beloved icon’s life in her documentary “Love, Gilda.”

 D’Apolito worked directly with Radner’s estate, and was lucky to have access to a trove of personal information.
 Despite the fact that this is her first feature film, she uses her archival sources with uncommon dexterity.